Son Jun-ho (footballer): Club career

+Early career

 After graduating from high school and Pohang Steelers academy, Son played for Yeungnam University in the U-League.
 In 2013, he was named the U-League Most Valuable Player by leading his university to a league title.
 The next year, he returned to Pohang Steelers, where he played as a youth player, and made his professional debut.

+Jeonbuk Hyundai Motors

 Before the start of the 2018 season, Son joined Jeonbuk Hyundai Motors on a four-year contract.
 While playing for Jeonbuk, he won three consecutive K League 1 titles, and especially contributed to Jeonbuk's first-ever Double in 2020 when he was selected as the K League 1 Most Valuable Player.

+Shandong Taishan

 On 13 January 2021, Son joined Chinese Super League club Shandong Taishan.
 He quickly showed large influence, leading Shandong to a league title in his first CSL season.
 He was regarded as the league's best player, but the award ceremony was not held at the end of the season.

+Match-fixing allegations and trial

 On 15 May 2023, however, Son was reportedly investigated by public security authorities in Liaoning due to match-fixing allegations involving former Shandong Taishan manager Hao Wei.
 The following day, Chinese Foreign Ministry spokesperson Wang Wenbin said that he had been detained for a suspected bribery case.

 After ten months of detention by Chinese authorities, Son was released and returned to South Korea on 25 March 2024.
 For about two months, he trained at Jeonbuk Hyundai Motors and played for fifth division club Gunyung FC.
 He was expected to join Jeonbuk, but the negotiation with the club broke down due to the suspicion.
 On 14 June, he joined another K League 1 club Suwon FC with the help of Choi Soon-ho, the director of Suwon and his former manager.

 On 10 September, Chinese Football Association (CFA) announced that Son was banned from football-related activities in China for lifetime for involving in match-fixing.
 It also notified FIFA and Korea Football Association of the disciplinary action against him.
 The next day, he held a press conference to deny the verdict.
 He claimed that he made a false confession due to oppressive investigation and did not know why match fixer Jin Jingdao sent ¥200,000 to his account.
 On 13 September, Suwon FC terminated the contract with him and was criticised for wasting citizens' tax money.

+Chungnam Asan

 On 24 January 2025, FIFA dismissed CFA's request due to lack of evidence and Son could continue his football career outside China.
 On 6 February, he joined K League 2 club Chungnam Asan.
 In the middle of the season, Chungnam Asan announced Son became their new captain on 5 August, but Kim Seung-ho wore the armband in a league match against Gyeongnam FC four days after the announcement due to strong opposition from their supporters club.